 Begin by limiting the amount of water the plant receives.
 This generally takes place sometime during fall, usually around October or the first part of November (in most places).

 Cut down on watering just enough to allow the soil to remain slightly moist.
-Water only when the topmost (about 1 inch or 2.5 cm.) layer of soil is dry to the touch.
+Water only when the topmost, about 1 inch (2.5 cm.), layer of soil is dry to the touch.
 This will enable the plant to enter dormancy.
 Dormancy is critical for getting a Christmas cactus to bloom.

-In order to further force a Christmas cactus to bloom, you’ll need to move the plant where it will receive about 12-14 hours of darkness.
+In order to further force a Christmas cactus to bloom, you’ll need to move the plant where it will receive about 12 to 14 hours of darkness.
 Bright, indirect light during the day is fine, however, Christmas cactus requires at least 12 hours of darkness at night in order to encourage bud development.

 Care of Flowers on Christmas Cacti

 Christmas cactus plants should continue receiving dark, cool treatment for at least six to eight weeks, or until buds begin forming.
 Once buds have formed, it usually takes up to 12 weeks (or less) for blooms to appear.
 The plant should also be relocated at this time.

 Move the Christmas cactus to a sunny, draft-free area.
 However, keep it away from direct sunlight, as this may cause the plant to become droopy looking.
 Also, drafty areas can cause the buds to drop before blooming has occurred.
 Giving the plant more bright, indirect sunlight will produce more blooming.
 Christmas cactus also bloom better as pot-bound plants.